-You will not routinely have a physiotherapy follow-up appointment unless your surgeon feels that you require some directed therapy.
+You will routinely have a physiotherapy follow-up appointment which is arranged in discussion with the ward based Therapy Team.
 It is important to continue your exercises at home which you were taught in hospital.

 Once at Home

 Please remember you have undergone major surgery and your recovery can take up to 12 months.
 It is important that you follow these guidelines when you return home: